Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

 \subsection{Fractionalized Charge}

 In this section we show that the fact (iii) is also a natural consequence of the effective theory.
-Charge fractionalization is an important mathematical feature of the topological action, and hence be a characteristic of the quark-gluon plasma phase being a topological phase.
+Charge fractionalization is an important mathematical feature of the topological action, and hence be a characteristic of the QGP phase being a topological phase.
 Following the form of the effective action Eq.(\ref{eq:effective-action}), we drop the Maxwell term and focus on the topological action.
-Considering effective field action for each parton field (labelled by flavor index $I=1,2,...,\mathsf{m}$) are in its fractionalized topological order characterized by coefficient $\mathsf{m}$, in which $j_{\mu}^{(I)}=\frac{\mathsf{m}}{2\pi}\epsilon_{\mu\nu\alpha\beta}\partial_{\nu}b_{\alpha\beta}^{(I)}$ is the parton current.
+Considering effective field action for each parton field (labelled by flavor index $I=1,2,...,\mathsf{m}$) are in its fractionalized topological order characterized by coefficient $\mathsf{m}$,

+in which $j_{\mu}^{(I)}=\frac{\mathsf{m}}{2\pi}\epsilon_{\mu\nu\alpha\beta}\partial_{\nu}b_{\alpha\beta}^{(I)}$ is the parton current.
 Like the Chern-Simons theory of the fractional quantum Hall fluids in which the Chern-number characterizes its topological order, the fractionalized topological order of each parton in the plasma is characterized by the integer number $\mathsf{m}$ in its action, which must be odd for the fermion statistic of each parton.